johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-18-bicep-link-azure-application-insights-to-static-web-apps/index.md

 }
 ```

 Consider the code above; it's a fairly standard Bicep resource declaration for a Static Web App.
 The only difference is the `tags` property.
-We're using the `union` function to add three additional tags to the `tags` property.
-These tags are the "hidden-link" tags that link the Static Web App to the App Insights instance.
+We're using the `union` function to add three additional tags to the `tags` property that has been passed into the `static-web-app.bicep` module.
+These tags are the `hidden-link` tags that link the Static Web App to the App Insights instance.

-Luke Murray has a great post on [`hidden-` tags in Azure](https://luke.geek.nz/azure/hidden-tags-in-azure/) that I recommend you read if you want to know more about it.
-Essentially, hidden tags are tags that don't show up in the Azure Portal.
-And `hidden-link` tags are a subset of those that are used to link resources together.
+Luke Murray has a great post on [`hidden-` tags in Azure](https://luke.geek.nz/azure/hidden-tags-in-azure/) that I recommend you read if you want to know more about them.
+Essentially, hidden tags are tags that don't show up in the Azure Portal and have some metadata purpose. `hidden-link` tags are a subset of those that are used to link resources together.

 ## Where would you get the values for the `hidden-link` tags?

-In the case of the `hidden-link` tags we're using here, we need to know the `id`, `instrumentationKey` and `connectionString` of the App Insights instance we want to link to.
+In the case of the `hidden-link` tags we're using here, we need to know the `id`, `InstrumentationKey` and `ConnectionString` of the App Insights instance we want to link to.
 We can get these values from the App Insights instance itself.
 Because of the way Bicep works, it's necessary to get those in a parent module to the Static Web App module.
 Here's an example:

 ```bicep
 resource appInsightsResource 'Microsoft.Insights/components@2020-02-02' existing = {